 When a BGP peer is started it must first connect to its neighbors.
-Neighbors establish a TCP connection on port 179, and then send an OPEN message containing information to create the connection, like the BGP identifier (the senders ID) and the Hold time.
+Neighbors establish a TCP connection on port 179, and then send an OPEN message containing information to create the connection, such as the BGP identifier (the senders ID) and the hold time.

 During neighbor session establishment, peer routers determine whether they are in the same AS by inspecting the AS Number.